aaryapatil01/CS4375_Portfolio/README.md

 ## Portfolio: Linear Models (Assignment 2)
 This is our second assignment.
 We had to work with a partner to generate Regression and Classification RMD notebooks using 2 datasets of our choice.

-You can access our RMD notebook for Regression [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%202/ML_Regression.pdf) and the one for Classification [here] (https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%202/ML_Classification.pdf).
+You can access our RMD notebook for Regression [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%202/ML_Regression.pdf) and the one for Classification [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%202/ML_Classification.pdf).